 But when it comes to intruders or those threatening his family, he will be quick to protect them.
 He is aloof with strangers but polite enough to let his master do the talking.
 Regular visitors will get special treatment.
-This courageous canine is super loyal, and he will forge a strong connection with the children in the family.
-As they need his protection more so than anyone.
+This courageous canine is super loyal, and he will forge a strong connection with the children in the family as they need his protection more than anyone.

 Size & Appearance

 Make no mistake, this is a giant dog breed, which is any breed that weighs more than 100 pounds at maturity.
-Typically, he weighs between 120 and 230 pounds, see our English Mastiff growth chart.
+Typically, he weighs between 120 and 230 pounds.
+See our English Mastiff growth chart.
 Females measure a minimum of 27 ½ inches, and males measure a minimum of 30 inches.
 This makes him the largest dog breed.
-An Mastiff named Zorba was the heaviest dog to walk this planet, and he weighed in at a whopping 343 pounds.
+A Mastiff named Zorba was the heaviest dog to walk this planet, and he weighed in at a whopping 343 pounds.
 Although your dog will probably not reach this weight, he could.
 So bear that in mind!